 DeWard, Charles, Journal, 1839, (C1644)

-Field notes of engineer and surveyor of the State Road from St. Louis to St. Charles.
+The collection contains field notes of an engineer and surveyor of the State Road from St. Louis to St. Charles.

 Dwyer, Huntington and Company, Letter Book, 1887, (C0645)